Save the date for Baltimore Wildlife Week 2019: May 3-11. Check back soon for more information.

-The National Wildlife Federation is working in partnership with Baltimore residents to improve the quality of the city by creating backyard sanctuaries, beautifying neighborhoods and schools, reducing pollution, and furthering a sense of community.
+The National Wildlife Federation works year-round in partnership with Baltimore residents to improve the quality of the city by creating backyard sanctuaries, beautifying neighborhoods and schools, reducing pollution, and furthering a sense of community.
 This community-based approach involves participation from Baltimore residents in their schools, neighborhoods, and the city itself.

-Baltimore City schools have an incredible opportunity to make a difference for their students (and wildlife).
-The National Wildlife Federation’s Schoolyard Habitat program creates outdoor classrooms that raise enthusiasm for learning, attract parent volunteers and become a source of pride for students, faculty, and principals.
+Schools: Baltimore City schools have an incredible opportunity to make a difference for their students, and wildlife.
+The National Wildlife Federation’s Schoolyard Habitats® program creates outdoor classrooms that raise enthusiasm for learning, attract parent volunteers, and become a source of pride for students, faculty, and principals.
 We are currently working with 10 schools in the Gwynns Falls watershed, in south and west Baltimore, to create wildlife habitat and reduce stormwater pollution flowing into the Chesapeake Bay.

-The National Wildlife Federation is collaborating with the Baltimore Orioles and the Maryland Stadium Authority to design and install the Oriole Garden at Camden Yards, a showplace demonstration garden for orioles, other local birds, and butterflies.
-Home of the beloved Baltimore Orioles, there’s no better place than Oriole Park at Camden Yards to educate and inspire fans to Grow Together.
+City: The National Wildlife Federation collaborated with the Baltimore Orioles and the Maryland Stadium Authority to design and install the Oriole Garden at Camden Yards, a showplace demonstration garden that provides habitat for orioles, other local birds, and butterflies.
+Home of the beloved Baltimore Orioles, there’s no better place than Oriole Park at Camden Yards to educate and inspire fans to grow together.

-All new gardens will count towards our total goal of 600 Baltimore homes “registered” as wildlife habitat, creating the largest National Wildlife Federation Community Wildlife Habitat® along the Chesapeake Bay.
-To learn more and certify your garden, please visit our Certification page.
+All new gardens in Baltimore will count toward our goal of creating the largest National Wildlife Federation Community Wildlife Habitat® along the Chesapeake Bay.
+To learn more and certify a garden, please visit our Certification page.

 The National Wildlife Federation believes our work is only possible through collaboration.
 Our incredible partners in Baltimore include Audubon Maryland-DC, Baltimore City Department of Recreation and Parks, Baltimore City Schools, Baltimore Office of Sustainability, Baltimore Orchard Project, Blue Water Baltimore, Greater Baltimore Children and Nature Collaborative, Maryland Institute College of Art, National Aquarium, Parks and People Foundation, and Reservoir Hill Improvement Council.